 Fanasache Chips

-Unlike the fanasachi bhaaji which is seasonally available the fanasache chips can be consumed anytime as people sell them.
-They are fried jackfruit chips which is the best quick healthy snack without any guilt.
-People make them at home in coconut oil and store it to be consumed as an evening snack.
+Unlike the fanasachi bhaaji, which is seasonally available, the fanasache chips can be consumed anytime, as people sell them.
+They are fried jackfruit chips, which are the best quick, healthy snack without any guilt.
+People make them at home in coconut oil and store them to be consumed as an evening snack.
 We make sure to stock these from local shops as they are fresh and tasty.
 This is a great healthy snack for kids.

 Have you tried any of the Malvani Dishes?